akirayjin/pantum/README.md

 - Refresh anytime with refresh button

 changelog:
+version 0.6.1.1
+- Fix Map button in position turn into favorite icon in landscape mode

 version 0.6.1
 - change ui in train using tab
 - move setting to main menu